iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

 The differences shown by this command include the new value, and numeric difference (delta) from the previous value of metrics (with 3-digit accuracy).
-They're calculated between two commits (SHA hash, branch, tag, or any [Git revision](https://git-scm.com/docs/revisions)) for all metrics in the
+They're calculated between two commits (hash, branch, tag, or any [Git revision](https://git-scm.com/docs/revisions)) for all metrics in the
 <abbr>project</abbr>, found by examining all of the
 [DVC-files](/doc/user-guide/dvc-file-format) in both references.